Apivato/my_portfolio/README.md

 # How I worked on this project

-My Goal was to simualte a professional working environment using:
+My Goal was to simulate a professional working environment using:

 - App was built following a figma design
 - Tasks were created and followed on project board